TheEndeavor/jDisplay/README.md

 * Remembers history of random images.
 * Works with jpeg, png, bmp, and gifs.
 * Works with Zip files; zip, cbz.
+* Remembers where you left off if you load the same source folder or file.
 * Probably less buggy since I've spent more than 1 day on it.
-* Remembers where you left off if you load the same source folder or file.

 ## Missing Features
 * Zooming and Dragging the image.
 * Support for more formats, including possibly video.
+* Rar support.

 ## Controls
 * F11       - Enter/Exit Fullscreen